Asabeneh/asabeneh/README.md

 ## I'm Asabeneh S. Yetayeh
 <em><small>Some say this place is where you can mine gold and diamonds!</small></em>

-I’m a passionate _educator_, _programmer_, _full-stack developer_, _content creator_, and _data analyst_.
+I’m an _educator_, _programmer_, _full-stack developer_, _content creator_, and _data analyst_.
 My GitHub repository is packed with educational resources on web development, programming, and data analysis.
-Here, you’ll find easy-to-understand content on HTML, CSS, JavaScript, React, Python, and much more.
+Here, you’ll find easy-to-understand content on HTML, CSS, JavaScript,TypeScrpt, React, Python, Node and much more.
+You may also checck out the learning resources that I share on [my personal website](https://www.asabeneh.com)

 Some of the most popular projects on this page include:
 - **30DaysOfJavaScript**